nanopool/nanominer/README.md

 If the pools are clearly defined with the aid of the _pool1, pool2, ..._, parameters, then **nanominer** will function according to the tasks it receives from those pools.
 ### rigName
-Optional algorithm parameter.
+Optional parameter.
 Can be specified in common parameter section instead of the algorithm section to be applied for all algorithms at once.
 This is the name of the rig (computer/worker).
 It will be displayed in the pool's statistics.
 If this parameter is not set, the program will generate a unique name and provide it to the pool.
 To disable rigname completely just set it to empty string with
 ```ini
 rigName=